mexmarv/mx-sat-toolkit/README.md

 All these parameters can be consulted on any valid printed invoice or payroll receipt.

-_To view the Swagger, OpenAPI spec for Postman or any other cool tool, just browse to http://localhost:8000/docs or http://localhost:8000/redoc.
-You can even invoke the API from the /docs endpoint.
+_To view the Swagger, OpenAPI spec to use on Postman or any other cool tool, just browse to http://localhost:8000/docs or http://localhost:8000/redoc.
+You can even invoke the API from the /docs endpoint._

 FastAPI rocks!